Nick689/CustomPOS/Readme.md

 * Address book

 ## Advancement
 Only Linux-French version is currently available.
-The item edit page does not exist yet, but you can edit the database directly.
+Item edit page does not exist yet, but you can edit database directly.
 Most important features are implemented and this program is already used in production.
-You should find a comfortable reactivity and stability.
+You will find usable reactivity and stability.

 ## Limitations
-Despite CustomPOS's powerful features with unlimited number of users and a light-weight server load, it is not recommended for big companies, considering that LibreOffice has powerful features that cannot all be locked and advanced users can hack it.
+Despite CustomPOS's powerful features with unlimited simultaneous users, light-weight server load, it is not recommended for big companies, considering that LibreOffice has powerful features that cannot all be locked and advanced users can hack it.

 * Max number of invoice: 18446744073709551615 BIGINT(20)
 * Max number of sold item: 18446744073709551615 BIGINT(20)